Today, we’re going to show you the top 10 WordPress alternatives to ensure you have the best tools to build your dream site.

 Key features

 If you do feel like you have the programming chops to deal with Magento, then you’re going to have access to a huge range of cool features to build an amazing online store.
-Most Magento stores look absolutely fantastic if they’ve been properly coded, and always give a business a unique feel that helps them stand out from the competition.

-You don’t have to do everything from scratch with Magento either.
-If you’d like, you can start from one of Magento’s base themes.
 There’s a small selection of free themes available, with a further set of paid themes if you don’t mind making the investment.
 Many of the Magento themes are adaptive and mobile responsive, which is an important feature for a professional website.

 Website Builder Designs